The Celestial Toymaker: Plot

 Steven and Dodo next meet the comical Sgt.
 Rugg and Mrs. Wiggs in a kitchen.
 They challenge them to hunt the thimble – the key to the exit door.
 Dodo finds the key inside the large pie which Mrs Wiggs was making.
 She and Steven depart and enter another room with a dancing floor.
 There they encounter the three mannequins not destroyed by the chairs, who transform into ballerinas and start to dance.
 At the far end of the floor is the TARDIS.
 Steven and Dodo get trapped as partners with two of the dolls and only free themselves by swapping their partners for each other.
 They pelt on to the TARDIS, but the police box is a fake.

-The Toymaker chooses Cyril the schoolboy to take on his companions.
+The Toymaker chooses Cyril the schoolboy to take on the Doctor's companions.
 Dodo and Steven find themselves in a vast game of hopscotch against Cyril, who slips on a triangle he has booby-trapped and is electrocuted.
 Dodo and Steven thus reach the TARDIS.

 In the Toymaker's study at the same time, the Doctor is at the final stage of the Trilogic Game.
 The three friends are reunited, with Steven and Dodo sent into the TARDIS for safety while the Toymaker challenges the Doctor to complete the Game.
 The Doctor realises that when he makes the move and the Game is won, the Toymaker's domain will disappear – and the TARDIS with it.
 He orders the last piece to move using the Toymaker's voice from inside the TARDIS, allowing them to depart while the Toymaker's world is destroyed.

+The Doctor explains what he did to Dodo and Steven, and the team commemorate their victory with a bag of sweets given to Dodo by Cyril.
+The Doctor puts one in his mouth and immediately yells in pain...